killercup/scribbles/_posts/2016-07-21-elegant-apis-in-rust.md

 What I tried to cover here are design patterns for _interfaces_, i.e. APIs exposed to the user.
 While I believe that some of these patterns are only applicable to writing libraries, many also apply to writing generic application code.

 You can find more information on this topic in the [Rust Design Patterns](https://github.com/rust-unofficial/patterns) repository.

-**Update 2017-04-27:** Since writing that post, [@brson] of the Rust Libs Team has published a pretty comprehensive [Rust API Guidelines] document that includes my advice here and a lot more.

 [@brson]: https://github.com/brson
 [Rust API Guidelines]: https://github.com/brson/rust-api-guidelines